movementlabsxyz/MIP/MIP/mip-61/README.md

 The Algorithm differs from the CONTINUOUS_BLOCK_PROCESSING in that it runs in parallel and will catch up with missing transfers eventually.
 While not hindering the continuous operation of the Relayer.

+The BOOTSTRAP algorithm will run for both the L1 and the L2 chains.
+Hence we have to set the `start_block` and `end_block` for both chains.
+On a given chain there will be both `initiate_transfer` and `complete_transfer` events, since the bridge is bi-directional.

 ```javascript
 BOOTSTRAPPING
 // Start the continuous block pocessing protocol in parrallel to this algorithm